Last Updated on December 11, 2024

 Tip # 15 – Check source code before importing it into GitHub

-It is nice to have a rule to perform a complete audit of your code before importing it to GitHub.
+It is nice to have a rule to perform a complete audit of your code before importing it to GitHub, especially considering the risks associated with the software supply chain.
 It may seem an unimportant issue – to audit a small project, yet imagine that this project grows every day… How much time will your DevOps team need to perform a full audit, update and then pull it?
 Weeks or even months.
 Thus, audit of smaller parts may seem reasonable.

 Takeaway